michaelames8/splunk-brute-force-incident/README.md

 ---

 # 📌 Executive Summary
-On **11/29/2025 time**, multiple failed Remote Desktop Protocol (RDP) authentication attempts were detected on the Windows Server.
+On **11/29/2025 at 6:15 PM EST**, multiple failed Remote Desktop Protocol (RDP) authentication attempts were detected on the Windows Server.
 All attempts originated from a single Ubuntu host within the network.
-After the The Ubuntu host was immediately isolated from the network
+After the initial detection, the Ubuntu host was immediately isolated from the network pending an investigation.
 Logs analysis using Splunk Enterprise revealed:

 - Network reconnaissance originating from the Ubuntu host using **Nmap**
 - Brute force login attempts using **Hydra**
 - Repeated login failures by user **vmw-lab** from the Ubuntu computer
 - No successful logons, lateral movement, or data access

-- The targeted user's password was reset

 This report documents the findings, timeline, SPL queries, and remediation actions.